-There are a couple of reason why you may be seeing this error.
+There are a couple of reasons why you may be seeing this error.
 The major cause, however, is incorrect folder permission.

 When you create a WordPress website, your web server creates folders in which files are stored.
 To access these folders and store (write) files into them, WordPress needs to be given appropriate permissions.
 If a folder fails to provide the needed permissions, WordPress will display “failed to write to disk” error message when you try uploading to that folder.